jcfinnerup/anything-toolkit/README.md

 #### Email
 - https://ethereal.email/ - Free test tool for transactional email

+#### Test
+- https://insomnia.rest/ - Alternative to Postman and for testing

 #### Frameworks
 - https://capacitorjs.com/docs/cli - Web Apps to Native Apps (Also works with svelte)